-Jake Jensen, DVM, is currently scheduling appointments for chiropractic care of horses and dogs.
-Dr. Jensen is certified in Veterinary Spinal Manipulative Therapy (cVSMT) and is a member of the College of Animal Chiropractors (CoAC).
-He has completed over 220 hours of post-graduate chiropractic training through the Healing Oasis Wellness Center and National University of Health Sciences.
+Jake Jensen, DVM, cVMA, cVSMT and Dr. Shannon McGill, DVM, cVSMT are currently scheduling appointments for chiropractic care of horses and dogs.
+Both are certified in Veterinary Spinal Manipulative Therapy (cVSMT) and members of the College of Animal Chiropractors (CoAC).
+Our doctors have completed over 220 hours of post-graduate chiropractic training through the Healing Oasis Wellness Center and National University of Health Sciences.

-*Note: To legally perform chiropractic care on animals in the state of Indiana, a person must be either a Doctor of Veterinary Medicine (DVM) or a Doctor of Chiropractic (DC) who has successfully completed training at a recognized animal chiropractic program and be certified by the AVCA (American Veterinary Chiropractic Association), the IVCA (International Veterinary Chiropractic Association) or the College of Animal Chiropractors (CoAC).
+*Note: To legally perform chiropractic care on animals in the state of Indiana, the treatment must be provided by a Certified Animal Chiropractor.
+This requires that the provider be either a Doctor of Veterinary Medicine (DVM) or a Doctor of Chiropractic (DC) who has successfully completed training at a recognized animal chiropractic program and been certified by the AVCA (American Veterinary Chiropractic Association), the IVCA (International Veterinary Chiropractic Association) or the College of Animal Chiropractors (CoAC).